-Plumbing issues can strike at any time and cause major water damage if not addressed quickly.
+Plumbing issues can strike at any time and cause significant water damage if not addressed quickly.
 A leaky pipe, an overflowing toilet, a gas leak, burst pipes, or a leaking water heater can flood your home in minutes.
-When an emergency arises, having a plan in place is essential to limiting the spread of water and resulting property damage.
+When an emergency arises, having a plan is essential to limiting the spread of water and resulting property damage.

 In this article, we will provide homeowners with valuable tips and guidance for handling common plumbing disasters to prevent extensive repair costs down the road.
 We’ll cover how to locate the water source, shut off the water, use towels and buckets to soak up excess moisture, and know when to call an emergency plumber.